gemini3d/cmake-python-build/README.md

 That makes binaries including: ~/mydir/bin/[python3,pip3].
 If the system has graphical capabilities, this built Python will work with Matplotlib, etc.

+### Options

+`-Dfind=on`
+: searches for these libraries and builds them if not present: expat, ffi, readline, ssl, zlib

+`-DCMAKE_BUILD_TYPE=Release`
+: build Python itself with optimization (default off).
+Building Python with optimization takes several times longer--about 2 minutes on a Mac Mini M1.
+The other libraries are always set to optimize.

+`-Dpython_tag=v3.10.6`
+: select Python Git tag to build.

 ## Why?